iTecAI/D-Data/spec.md

 - `hazard` - Indicates that the spell will not immediately target creatures but will instead act as a hazard.
   - `hazard_triggers` - [list] (required)
     - Item - "string" (required at least 1) Any of `enters`, `exits`, `turn_start`, `turn_end`
-- `single_option` - Indicates that this option should not be selected along with other effects with the `single_option` flag.
+- `single_option` - Indicates that this option should not be selected along with other targets with the `single_option` flag.

 ### Effects
 - `spell_attack` - Indicates a spell attack